Memory alignment problem of structure members

 %struct.Foo = type { i8, i32 }

-Output result:
+Running result:

-For instance, the char type occupies one byte, so the alignment length is one byte; the int type occupies 4 bytes, so the alignment length is four bytes; the double type occupies 8 bytes, so its alignment length is 8 bytes.
+For example, the char type occupies one byte, so the alignment length is one byte; the int type occupies 4 bytes, so the alignment length is four bytes; the double type occupies 8 bytes, so its alignment length is 8 bytes.

-1. The address of the structure variable must be divisible by the size of its widest data type member.
+1. The starting address of the structure variable must be divisible by the size of its widest data type member.

-Therefore, the correct code to assign a value to member i would be:
+Thus, the correct code to assign a value to member i would be:

 1